 Price movements of S&P 500 indexes

-S&P 500 stocks had a total monthly return of 0.27%, much higher than the 0.05% and -1.5% returns of the S&P Consumer Discretionary and S&P Consumer Staples sectors, respectively.
+S&P 500 stocks had a year-to-date return of 6.5%, much higher than the 2.8% and 0.29% returns, respectively, of the S&P Consumer Discretionary sector and the S&P Consumer Staples sector.

 In the coming articles, we’ll take a look at the above stocks’ performances, price movements, and latest quarterly results.